The Batman (film): Spin-off series

 Another spin-off series centered on the Gotham City Police Department (GCPD) entered development at HBO Max in July 2020.
 Terence Winter was hired as the showrunner for the police procedural prequel series, which would be set during Batman's first year fighting crime.
 The series would focus on the corruption in Gotham and the GCPD, and follow a particular crooked cop in a "battle for his soul", inspired by the film Prince of the City (1981).
 Winter left due to creative differences in November, and was replaced by Joe Barton in January 2021.
 HBO still had creative issues with the project, especially with its protagonist being a corrupt cop, and encouraged Reeves to focus on existing comic characters instead.
 In March 2022, Reeves said the series was on indefinite hold, but that initial work led to a new series based on the Arkham State Hospital, envisioning a horror tone, depicting Arkham as a haunted house while building upon its introduction in the film, and exploring the origins of different characters related to it.
 Showrunner and director Antonio Campos was developing the Arkham series for the DCU by that October, when the GCPD series was being developed again.
 Both series were no longer moving forward by July 2024, though some elements of the GCPD series were integrated into The Penguin.
+Reeves explained that HBO was interested in moving forward with spin-offs that focused on the "marquee characters" associated with Batman.
+Lesley Goldberg at The Ankler reported in August 2026 that HBO and DC Studios had heard pitches for series focused on Catwoman and Poison Ivy, but turned down both; Reeves had previously expressed interest in a Catwoman spin-off and had informal discussions with HBO about it.